Private Health Insurance

 What is an Individual/Private Health Insurance Plan?

-An individual health insurance plan is a type of health insurance coverage that is purchased by an individual for themselves or their family.
+An individual health plan is a type of health insurance coverage that is purchased by an individual for themselves or their family.

 Unlike employer-sponsored health insurance, which is provided by an employer, an individual health insurance plan is directly obtained by an individual from an insurance company or through the health insurance marketplace.